+Comments from Luiz Maurer (in blue)

 Executive Summary

 This paper discusses the role of the traditional day ahead balanced schedule requirement (“balanced schedule”) in a deregulated wholesale electricity markets where the Independent System Operator (“ISO”) is tasked with maintaining system reliability.

-This paper presents arguments that describe how balanced schedules are both inconsistent with the current practices of trading electricity in regional power markets and is no longer needed to ensure system reliability.
+This paper presents arguments that describe how balanced schedules are both inconsistent with the current practices of trading electricity in regional power markets and is no longer needed to ensure system reliabilityIn fact, balanced schedules may actually work against reliability objectives.

 Enron discourages the adoption of any market requirement that either restricts the ability of market participants to construct transactions in a manner and form of their liking or restricts the Independent System Operator (“ISO”) to employ inflexible market requirements to ensure system reliability – such as a requirement for participants to submit balanced schedules.
-There are functioning marketplaces, such as PJM, that clearly demonstrate that removing this obligation can and do work without reducing reliability. objectives.
+There are functioning marketplaces, such as PJM, that clearly demonstrate that removing this obligation can and does work without reducing reliability

 In a deregulated wholesale electricity market, market participants will utilize forward contracts to manage price volatility and delivery risk.
-Reliability needs must not be fulfilled through means that impedes this fundamental market mechanism or else the development of well-functioning markets will be stifled.
+Reliability needs must not be fulfilled through means that impede this fundamental market mechanism or else the development of well-functioning markets will be stifled.
+Reliability requirements that drive market behavior starts a vicious cycle that creates market incentives that oppose reliability objectives.
+Because the market has no choice but to abide by a reliability requirement to submit balanced schedules, the ISO is unable to fully utilize resources in the most economic dispatch.
+This un-economic dispatch pattern in turn creates real-time energy prices that are not economically intuitive.
+The only way for the market to mitigate the uncertainty in price is to lock in more energy, and earlier.
+The cycle repeats itself as the market restricts the availability of resources in real-time.
+(Last sentence needs further clarification)

 Managing System Reliability vs. the Needs of a Competitive Marketplace